dhyanio/rpc-server-client/README.md

 - The server executes the remote process
 - The message will be sent back to the client
 - The client collects the data from the request and uses it appropriately

+Did you see the magic?
+The client is running as an independent program from the server.
+Here, both the programs can be on different machines, and computing can still be shared.
+This is the core concept of distributed systems.
+The tasks are divided and given to various RPC servers.
+Finally, the client collects the results and uses them to take further decisions.